vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Reverse Proxies

 We use [Nginx](https://www.nginx.com) as our reverse proxy software, running on dedicated Droplets.
-Nginx is installed using the [stable branch repository](https://nginx.org/en/download.html) for Debian.
+Nginx is installed using the [mainline branch repository](https://nginx.org/en/download.html) for Debian.
-Currently this is version 1.22.
+Currently this is version 1.23.

 What is a reverse proxy?
 As [defined by Cloudflare](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/):